armfarhang/routethis-chatbot/README.md

    python run.py
    ```

-The application will start on `http://localhost:5173` if the `.env` is configured properly; otherwise, it will default to `http://localhost:5000`.
+The application will start on `http://localhost:5151` if the `.env` is configured properly; otherwise, it will default to `http://localhost:5000`.

 ## API Endpoints

-The application provides API endpoints accessible at `http://localhost:5173`.
-CORS is configured to allow requests from:
+The application provides API endpoints accessible at `http://localhost:5151`.
+CORS is configured to allow requests from the frontend:

 - `http://localhost:5173`
 - `http://127.0.0.1:5173`